arisuland/tsubaki/README.md

 > Since it's for indexing project and user names to use for the search bar, this will be under the [search](https://docs.arisu.land/graphql/queries#search) query which is ***not authenticated*** but API requests have a ratelimiter!

-### Q. Why Kafka over ...
+### Q. Why Kafka over <your opinion>?
 > Because Kafka will be more stabilized when using multiple Kafka brokers rather than <insert service here>. :3

-### Q. Why Go over ...?
+### Q. Why Go over <insert new tech here>?
-> Personally, I really like Go for creating backend applications.
+> Personally, I really like Go for creating backend applications!
 I could've used Rust but there was no libraries for my use case
-> that I could find (e.g. having Sentinel support for any Redis libraries)
+> that I could find (e.g. having Sentinel support with Redis)

 ## License
 **Tsubaki** is released under the **GPL-3.0** License by Noelware.
 If you wish to view the whole license, read the [LICENSE](/LICENSE) file.